renjithk4/AssemAI/README.md

 # 2. Baselines #

-This folder includes the baseline models developed.
+This folder is including the baseline models developed.
 Three baseline models are:

 ## Custom ViT ##